-The DEAS makes possible a comprehensive description of life situations and life contexts of the German population aged over 40 in the year 2014 (current cross-sectional analysis), an analysis of social changes over the points in time 1996, 2002, 2008, and 2014, and an investigation of intra-individual development over three to eighteen years (1996-2002-2008-2011-2014).
-Another perspective results from the comparison of individual development over a six year period in the three time-frames 1996 to 2002, 2002 to 2008, or 2008 to 2014, i.e. a comparison between the development of three birth cohorts in a specific age segment.
+The DEAS makes possible a comprehensive description of life situations and life contexts of the German population aged over 40 (cross-sectional analysis), an analysis of social changes over the points in time since 1996 and an investigation of intra-individual development over three to twenty-one years (1996-2002-2008-2011-2014-2017).

-Starting from 2008, the DEAS panel is conducted every three years where only panel participants are considered.
-A new cross-sectional sample is drawn every six years.
-This approach enables the investigation of social change as well as individual development over an 18 year span.
+Starting from 2008, the DEAS panel is conducted every three years.
+A new cross-sectional sample is drawn every six years (1996-2002-2008-2014).
+This approach enables the investigation of social change as well as individual development over an twenty-one year span.

 - Sampling of non-German nationals 2002 (A-2002): random sampling of non-German nationals in the birth cohorts 1917-1962 living in private households in the same local districts as Wave 1 (n=586)